aclark4life/zope2_heroku/README.rst

 Known issues
 ------------

+(Keep in mind there are two distinct phases: push, and app start.
+Deps are, and must be, fetched during push.)

 - A dep fetch may timeout during push e.g. https://gist.github.com/3129617.
 If so, just push again.

 - All deps must be listed in requirements.txt else zc.buildout will try to fetch during app start, and the build may fail due to: ``Error R10 (Boot timeout) -> Web process failed to bind to $PORT within 60 seconds of launch.``